Georgia Student Scholarship Organization

 Scholarship Application

-Parents complete scholarship application for their child's school.
+Parents complete scholarship application annually for their child's school.

 Tax Credit Receipt